 Check your webpage for plaintext email addresses.
 Any e-mail address posted in public is likely to be automatically collected by computer software used by bulk emailers (a process known as e-mail address harvesting).
 A spam harvester can read through the pages in your site and extract email addresses which are then added to bulk marketing databases and the result is more spam in your inbox.

-Test if your website implements responsive design functionalities using media query technique
+Check if your page implements responsive design functionalities using media query techniques.

 Check how your page renders on a mobile device by providing a snapshot for you to quickly check if it looks good.

 Check if your page is connected to at least one of the most important social networks.
 Social signals are getting increasing importance as ranking factors for search engines because it leverages the social intelligence (via our interactions) to determine more accurate relevancy for searches.
 That's why connecting your website to a social network is a must nowadays to make sure your site is social enabled.

 Check the activity on social media networks of your website or URL.
 This activity is measured in total number of shares, likes, comments, tweets, plusOnes and pins and this activity covers only your URL and not social media accounts linked with your webpage.